ataylor89/Math2025/rot13/README.md

     7.3 If the character is non-alphabetic, then substitution = character 7.4 result += substitution

     # We have finished encoding (or decoding) the message.
-Now we return the result
+Now we print the result
-    8. return result
+    8. print result

 ## Usage